 Medical Director, DMHAS

 Dr. Steiner is the Program Director and administrative supervisor of the Fellows.
-As Medical Director of CMHC, she oversees the training programs for psychiatry residents, the clinical care provided by faculty, and the administration of the Risk Management and Performance Improvement programs for the hospital.
-She will arrange and monitor all clinical and educational components of this program.
+As Medical Director of CMHC, she oversees the training programs, the clinical care provided by faculty, and the administration of the Risk Management and Performance Improvement programs for the hospital.
+She arranges and monitors all clinical and educational components of this program.

 Please send a letter of interest describing your background, career goals, and how the Fellowship will facilitate your achievement of those goals, and a CV to Dr. Steiner.
 Please arrange for 3 letters of reference to be sent directly to her.